aberikashvili/upwork-doc-viewer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.

+## Depenencies

+This project is developed on node v18 and Angular 15

+## Branch

+To run the app:

+- please checkout branch `origin/implement-doc-viewer`
+- run `npm install`
+- run `npm start`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.